andreamoleri/DataArchitecture/README.md

 When a user connects to the database, they are assigned a coordinator node.
 This node is responsible for coordinating interactions with other nodes, sending requests, gathering results, and returning the query result to the client.
 The coordinator also ensures, through the sharding process, that requests are correctly distributed among nodes containing copies of data, avoiding the interrogation of the same set of nodes, and that query results are accurate and complete.

 ##### Consistency Levels
 Since, as previously mentioned, Cassandra redundantly stores data on multiple nodes known as replica nodes, based on a replication factor defined during database configuration, ensuring total consistency among the various copies can take time due to many write operations.
 However, this might not always be necessary.
 Cassandra offers a feature that allows users to manage the balance between data consistency and time.
 Consistency can be managed globally or selectively for individual read and write operations.
 Users can set data consistency preferences using the CONSISTENCY command or through client drivers.
 Consistency refers to the number of replicas that must be involved.
-The parameter can be specified as a numerical value or with keywords like ALL, ANY, and QUORUM ($|replica nodes|/2 + 1$).
+The parameter can be specified as a numerical value or with keywords like ALL, ANY, and QUORUM $\left(\frac{|replica\_nodes|}{2} + 1\right)$.
 These options provide application developers with the flexibility to balance data availability, consistency, and application performance.

 #### Data Writing